sealoyal/hello-world/README.md

 # hello-world
-FIrst repository from the Start Guide
+First repository from the Start Guide